antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

 	[**Figure    2: The probeset verification    table**](_static/images/UsingR2genome_Genomebrowser.png)

-    When we access the genome browser via the one-gene-view, then by default it has enabled a number of annotations (Tracks).
-At the top of the image,R2 is depicting all known EST and mRNA sequences aligned to the genome (synchronized with the USCS database regularly).
+    When we access the genome browser via the One Gene View, by default R2 has enabled a number of annotations (Tracks).
+At the top of the Transcript View display, R2 depicts all known EST and mRNA sequences aligned to the genome (synchronized with the USCS database regularly).
 These mappings serve as evidence for the existence of a gene, and are individually hyperlinked to the